 - A GPA of 2.5 or better in all Chemistry courses attempted

-- After submitting your request to declare a major, you must request an appointment via email with one of our Undergraduate Advisors.
+- After submitting your request to declare a major, you will receive an email from one of our Undergraduate Advisors requesting an unofficial transcript.

 - At that appointment, the advisor will be able to answer your preliminary questions about the major.